Difference Between Linux and Windows Operating Systems In Terms of Architecture, Performance, And Security:

 When we talk about comparing these two, we should first understand what an operating system is and then get to know the basics of Linux and Windows before starting with the comparison between them.

-An operating system is low-level system software which handles the computer’s hardware and software resources and facilitates the computer’s basic functions like task scheduling, resource management, memory management, controlling peripherals, networking, etc.
+An operating system is low-level system software that handles the computer’s hardware and software resources and facilitates the computer’s basic functions like task scheduling, resource management, memory management, controlling peripherals, networking, etc.

 It acts as an interface between computer hardware and software.
 An operating system is the most crucial part of a computer system.
 Without an OS, any computer or mobile device can’t work at all!

 What You Will Learn:

 - Linux and Windows OS Brief Introduction